Vermont Backcountry Alliance – About Us

 Organization & Chapters

 VTBC is a program of the Catamount Trail Association and is guided by the VTBC Working Group, a diverse community of backcountry skiers and riders.
 The VTBC works collaboratively with its partners to facilitate backcountry programs and projects here in Vermont.
-The Rochester Area Sports Trails Alliance (RASTA) and Northeast Kingdom Backcountry Coalition (NEKBC) are chapters, with support and oversight provided by the VTBC.
+The Rochester Area Sports Trails Alliance (RASTA), Dutch Hill Alliance of Skiers and Hikers (DHASH), and Northeast Kingdom Backcountry Coalition (NEKBC) are chapters, with support and oversight provided by the VTBC.

 Primary VTBC Objectives